redmer/azure-wakeup-db/README.md

 # azure-wakeup-db

-If your Azure DB returns 40613 because it was paused, this GitHub action re-awakens it.
-Useful for workflows or ETL's that would otherwise quickly fail.
+If your Azure (MSSQL) DB automatically pauses, `ghcr.io/redmer/azure-wakeup-db` re-awakens them.
+That may be useful for workflows or ETL's that would otherwise quickly fail.

+The error you might see is error `40613` or something like:

+> `mssql: login error: Database '***' on server '***.database.windows.net' is not currently available.
+Please retry the connection later.
+If the problem persists, contact customer support, and provide them the session tracing ID of '***'.`

 ## Usage

 ```
-docker run --rm ghcr.io/redmer/azure-wake-up-db --dsn <dsn>
+docker run --rm ghcr.io/redmer/azure-wakeup-db --dsn <dsn>
 ```

 Options: